vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 Annābhiṣekam :--Parnima' of saura Kārtika (pradoṣavyāpinī).
 The combination of Aśvini nakṣatra is favourable.

-Bharani Dipam :--Observed in Bharani nakṣatra of saura Märgaśīrṣa (pradoṣavyāpinī).
+Bharani Dipam :--Observed in Bharani nakṣatra of saura Mārgaśīrṣa (pradoṣavyāpinī).

 Krttikā Dipam :--Observed in Kịttika nakṣatra of saura Mārgaśīrṣa (pradoṣavyāpinī).